MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 ## Finding signs of an attack

 1. In the Microsoft 365 Defender portal at <https://security.microsoft.com>, go to **Audit**.
 Or to go directly to the **Audit** page, use <https://security.microsoft.com/auditlogsearch>.
-1. On the **Audit** page, search all activities and all users, enter the start date and end date if required, and then select **Search**.
+1. On the **Audit** page, search all activities and all users, enter the start date and end date if necessary, and then select **Search**.

     :::image type="content" source="./media/incident-response-playbook-app-consent/Auditlogsearch1.png" alt-text="Example of an audit log search":::